EddyVerbruggen/nativescript-plugin-firebase/docs/MESSAGING.md

   <string>remote-notification</string>
 </array>
 ```

+#### Cleanup up an old script
+Versions up to 3.9.2 of this plugin added the script `/hooks/after-prepare/firebase-install-ios-entitlements.js`, please remove it.

 #### Provisioning hell
 Follow [this guide](https://firebase.google.com/docs/cloud-messaging/ios/certs) to the letter.
 Once you've done it run `tns run ios` and upon starting the app it should prompt you for notification support.
 That also works on the simulator, but actually receiving notifications is _only_ possible on a real device.